See Practice Instructions Review I

 My dearest friends,

-I address you that way because of the line in this lesson, “I will recognize in everyone my dearest Friend” (3:5).
+I address you that way because of the line in this lesson, “I will recognize in everyone my dearest friend” (3:5).
 I was so struck by that line once that, for about four or five months, every letter I wrote (except to those who probably would not understand) I began with, “My dearest friend [name].”

 Imagine seeing the world in that way.
 Imagine being in love with everyone you met, recognizing each and every one as a dearly loved friend, and knowing that in their heart of hearts they are wholly loving, as you are.
 Imagine being surrounded by love like that.
-This is the Course’s vision of the real world, the world attained through full forgiveness (see T-17.II.5:1; T-30.VI.3:3).
+This is the Course’s vision of the real world, the world attained through full forgiveness (see T-17.II.5:1; T-30.VII.3:3).

 “Forgiveness is the means by which I will recognize my innocence” (1:4).
 And when I recognize my innocence, I will no longer see anything to forgive (1:3).
 I will see only dearly loved and loving friends.
 As long as I see something else, something less than that, there is forgiveness work to be done.
 We are here for one purpose and one purpose only: to forgive the world so completely that we absolutely fall in love with everyone and everything; anything less than that is incomplete forgiveness.
 What limits our love except some form of unforgiveness?
 Only by so completely removing every barrier to love will we come to know the fullness of the love we are.